ELUTQ: Optimizing Quantization Accuracy under LUT-Based Computation for Edge LLMs: System-level Optimizations for the Quantization Pipeline

 \subsection{Overhead of Disk Access}

 Using lazy loading and loading training data directly from disk requires disk access during the execution of quantization algorithms.
 This inevitably introduces additional memory access overhead.
 Even with NVMe-based communication protocols, disk bandwidth remains far below that of the CPU.
-As shown in Table~\ref{tab::disk_and_no_disk_comprasion}, we evaluate HLQ-GPTQ and HLQ-Finetuning on LLaMA3.1-8B, Qwen3-32B, and LLaMA3.1-70B.
-For HLQ-GPTQ, enabling disk-based loading substantially increases the quantization time, by approximately 30\%–40\% compared to in-memory loading.
-However, in the case of HLQ-Finetuning, the impact of disk access is relatively minor compared to the overall tuning time.
+As shown in Table~\ref{tab::disk_and_no_disk_comprasion}, we evaluate ELUTQ on LLaMA3.1-8B, Qwen3-32B, and LLaMA3.1-70B.
+The impact of disk access is relatively minor compared to the overall tuning time.
 Specifically, the tuning time increases by 25\% for LLaMA3.1-8B, 12\% for Qwen3-32B, and only about 5\% for LLaMA3.1-70B.
-Therefore, when performing HLQ-Finetuning on very large models, the overhead caused by disk access can be considered negligible relative to the total tuning time.
+Therefore, when performing ELUTQ on very large models, the overhead caused by disk access can be considered negligible relative to the total tuning time.